 LMF:

-- selects the initiator UE the indication from the 3rd party UE, UE1 and UE2 capability (e.g. the door lock may not have Uu capability), UE1 and UE2 current status (e.g. reachable or unreachable, CM-CONNECTED or CM-IDLE) and operator policy.
+- selects the UE, whose LMF can also be the LMF (e.g. LMF3) of 3rd party UE, as the initiator UE.
+If the LMF3 cannot serve UE2, the LMF3 requests the Ranging/SL positioning service from UE2’s LMF (e.g. LMF2) via GMLC and UE2’s serving AMF.
+Other consideration include the indication from the 3rd party UE, UE1 and UE2 capability (e.g. the door lock may not have Uu capability), UE1 and UE2 current status (e.g. reachable or unreachable, CM-CONNECTED or CM-IDLE) and operator policy.

 - requests and controls the UE to perform Ranging/SL positioning measurement.